 While most individuals and business owners make every effort to pay the taxes they legally owe, circumstances may arise that can prevent this from happening.
 An unexpected job loss, a business downturn or an accumulation of financial liabilities in other areas can cause taxpayers to fall behind.
 The Internal Revenue Service (IRS) might then take various actions to collect these delinquent taxes.

 When the IRS (or State) has difficulty receiving payments from a taxpayer on outstanding tax liabilities, they can issue a wage levy or wage garnishment to your employer.
 This written notice instructs your employer to withhold a certain percentage of your paycheck and send it directly to the IRS instead.
 Your employer has no choice but to comply, and if you’re self-employed, your customers will have to pay the IRS instead of paying you!

-Click on the Contact Us button below or give us a call at 844-841-9857 to get the wage garnishment assistance you need.
+Click on the Contact Us button below or give Polston Tax Resolution & Accounting a call at 844-841-9857 to get the wage garnishment assistance you need.

 Wage levies are continuous.
 The IRS does not need to issue a new form for each period.
 The wage levy will continue until your taxes have been paid in full (including the penalties and interest) or you take action and stop the garnishment.
 Let us help you!

 Once you receive notice that the government intends to levy your income, you can take several steps to stop or reverse the action.
 Here are a few ways to release an IRS wage garnishment.